 Additional information: Mainly the F129L mutation was found.
-As already observed with other pathogens, resistance factors are significantly lower in comparison with the G143A mutation and field performance of products used according to FRAC and Manufacturers' recommendations remains good (for differences between Qol mutations see also the respective FRAC document titled "Mutations associated with Qol resistance" available on the FRAC website under Qol fungicides \rightarrow Quick references).
+As already observed with other pathogens, resistance factors are significantly lower in comparison with the G143A mutation and field performance of products used according to FRAC and Manufacturers' recommendations remains good (for differences between Qol www.frac.info mutations see also the respective FRAC document titled "Mutations associated with QoI resistance" available on the FRAC website under QoI fungicides \rightarrow Quick references).